led02/card10_firmware/Documentation/bluetooth/card10.rst

 LEDs above characteristic
 ---------------------------------
-This characteristic set every 11 leds on the top module at once.
+This characteristic set or read the current value of every 11 leds on the top module at once.
 By defining 11x rgb from left to right.
 You need also to set exchange a bigger MTU to use this feature.

 - set a rainbow beginnig with red on the right edge: ``0xff0000ff8b00e8ff005dff0000ff2e00ffb900b9ff002eff5d00ffe800ffff008b``